ChilliByte/isaacrg.github.io/_posts/2013-01-21-ssh-a-simple-understanding.md

+---
 title: SSH: A simple understanding
 ---

-*This is an old article I wrote as what and where for SSH, as an explainer for people new to the command line.*
+*This is an old article I wrote as a what and where for SSH, as an explainer for people new to the command line.*

 ##SSH?##
  SSH is a remote command-line system, enabling the carrying-out of commands, and use of command-line applications(Like [nano]), remotely.
 SSH is an incredibly popular and flexible system of controlling servers, accessing intranets, and transferring files.